We encourage staff and students to travel as sustainably as possible. There are a number of ways to reduce the impact of your travel.

 The University is well served by numerous high frequency bus routes that predominantly stop along the A6/Crescent.

-Check out the Route Explorer from TfGM to find bus stops and timetables.
+Check out the journey planning site from TfGM to find bus stops and timetables.

 The Stagecoach 50 is the service linking Manchester and Salford including MediaCityUK.